jjvanzon/JJs-Reference-Architecture/layers.md

 - ### Repositories

-    The entities are not directly read out of NHibernate by the rest of the code.
-The rest of the code talks to NHibernate through the repositories.
-You can see the repositories as a set of queries.
-Next to providing a central place to manage a set of optimal queries, the repositories also keep the rest of the code independent of NHibernate, in case you would ever want to switch to a different data storage technology.
+    The entities may not be directly read out of `NHibernate` by the rest of the code, but accessed using *repositories*.
+You might see the repositories as a set of queries.
+Each entity type might have its own repository.
+Next to providing a central place to manage a set of optimal queries, the repositories also keep the rest of the code independent of `NHibernate`, in case you would like to switch to a different data storage technology.

 - ### Repository Interfaces

-    The repository implementations are not used directly, but accessed through an interface, so that we can indeed use a different data access technology, just by instantiating a different repository implementation.
-The repository interfaces are also handy for testing, to create a fake in-memory data store, instead of connecting to a real database.

-    `JJ.Framework.Data` is an API, that can aid in abstracting access to an `ORM`.
+    The repository implementations might not used directly, but accessed through *interfaces*, so that we can indeed use a different data access technology, just by instantiating a different repository implementation.
+The repository interfaces are also handy for testing, to create a fake in-memory data store, instead of connecting to a real database. `JJ.Framework.Data` is an API, that can aid in abstracting data access, providing a base for these repositories and interfaces.

 - ### Platform Independent